-In general the overall groundwater quality in the ZDM is good (see Appendix 6), with the water quality in eDumbe, uPhongola and Abaqulusi LMs falling within Class 0 and 1 (Kempster Classification) and Nongoma and Ulundi LMs ranging from Class 0 to Class 4 (mostly due to the high NaCl concentrations).
+In general the overall groundwater quality in the ZDM is good in the northern parts (see Appendix 6), with the water quality in eDumbe, uPhongola and Abaqulusi LMs falling within Class 0 and 1 (Kempster Classification).
+In the southern parts the water quality is generally poor however, with most boreholes falling in Class 3.
 It is pertinent to note that a large number of the Traditional Authority areas are situated within these areas of poorer groundwater quality.
 The deterioration of groundwater quality from west to east, can be ascribed to: